 Create open, polar sea channels and polynyas for shipping and wildlife.

 Renewable electric power from offshore, ice shield-based wind farms that is transported to land via HVDC lines over flat ice ranges or undersea.
+The power could also be used locally to liquefy harvested methane and pump it into vessels or along pipelines to markets, or to pump fresh water South.

 Concept Technology Overview